lnguyenh/spotify-sonos-bot-skill/README.md

 # <img src="https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/anchor.svg" card_color="#40DBB0" width="50" height="50" style="vertical-align:bottom"/> Spotify Sonos Bot
-Mycroft skill focused on playing music from Spotify on Sonos speakers
+Mycroft is an open source project that allows a local and controlled alternative to Google Assistant and Alexa.
+This Mycroft skill focuses on allowing music playback from Spotify on Sonos speakers

-## About
-**Still very WIP**
+**It is still very WIP**

-Requires a running instance of https://github.com/jishi/node-sonos-http-api/ running on the same host than Mycroft.

-## Examples
+## Supported Commands
 * "Play some music"
 * "Stop the music"
 * "Play the playlist P"
 * "Play the album A"

-TODO
+## TODOs
+### Commands
 * "Next song"
 * "Previous song"
 * "Play some music by Z"
 * "What is this song?"
 * "... on speaker S"
 * "Sonos volume up/down"
+### Misc
+* Make configuration less hardcoded
+* Document and improve the setup

 ## Credits
-The very nice project https://github.com/jishi/node-sonos-http-api/ on which this skill is based on.
+* Mycroft, the open source local voice assistant (https://mycroft.ai/)
+* Node Sonos HTTP API, which does all the heavy lifting related to Sonos and Spotify (https://github.com/jishi/node-sonos-http-api/)

 ## Category
 **Music & Audio**